carmen-ruby/carmen/README.md

 load your additional files instead.

+## Contributing to Carmen

+Please read [Contributing Data](https://github.com/jim/carmen/wiki/Contributing-Data) before making any changes to the project's data.
+It will save you (and me) a bunch of time!

 ## Extensions

 [Jacob Morris](https://github.com/jacobsimeon) has created [a plugin for Carmen that adds support for demonyms](https://github.com/jacobsimeon/carmen-demonyms).

 [Cyle Hunter](https://github.com/nozpheratu) has created [a plugin that adds ISO 4217 currency names to Carmen::Country](https://github.com/nozpheratu/carmen-iso-4217).